 No, you do not get full pay on workers’ compensation.
-The North Carolina Industrial Commission (NCIC) oversees workers’ compensation cases filed in North Carolina.
-As per NCIC rules, you are entitled to up to two-thirds of your average weekly earnings in workers’ compensation benefits up to a maximum of $1,066, as per the NCIC’s maximum weekly compensation rates.
+Instead, per the North Carolina Industrial Commission (NCIC), you are entitled to up to two-thirds of your average weekly earnings, up to a maximum – which changes each year.

-Workers’ compensation is designed to cover your medical expenses and a portion of your lost wages after you suffer a work-related injury or illness that prevents you from working or earning as much as you used to earn prior to the injury or illness.
+Workers’ compensation is designed to cover certain expenses and losses if you suffer a work-related injury or illness that prevents you from working or earning as much as you did prior to the medical event.
 As long as your health condition is recognized as being work-related, you may file for compensation based on the type and severity of your injuries.

 - Temporary Total Disability (TTD) benefits are for workers who cannot work at all and are recovering from their injury or illness.